Balance Trainer Reverse Crunch exercise demonstration image

 Common Mistakes

-• Using momentum instead of controlled abdominal contraction.
+• Using momentum instead of abs

-• Arching the lower back at the bottom of the movement.
+• Arching lower back

 When to Avoid

-• Severe low back pain or acute spinal injury.
+• Severe low back pain

-• Recent abdominal or hip surgery.
+• Recent abdominal or hip surgery

 Flexibility Needed